Estimating coil features from an equilibrium

-The geometry of the resulting coils provides direct insight into their intrinsic complexity and how the equilibrium properties influence it.
+\textit{Coil geometry and intrinsic complexity.} The geometry of the resulting coils provides direct insight into their intrinsic complexity and how the equilibrium properties influence it.
 For coils defined as contours of constant $\Phi$ on a flux surface, we can express their curvature as

 where $\tilde{\kappa}_g$ and $\tilde{\kappa}_n$ are the geodesic and normal curvatures of the coils, $\kappa_n$ the curvature of the magnetic field lines, $\hat{\pmb \tau}=\mathbf{B}\times\hat{\pmb n}/|\mathbf{B}|$ and $H$ is the mean curvature of $S$. \cite{Struik1988Euler} The total curvature of the coils is then by definition $\tilde{\kappa} = (\tilde{\kappa}_g^2+\tilde{\kappa}_n^2)^{1/2}$.